codership/documentation/galeracluster/source/mysqlwsrepfunctions.rst

 | **Support**   | 4+                         |
 +---------------+----------------------------+

-This function returns the Global Transaction ID of the last write transaction observed by the client.
-You may find it useful in combination with :ref:`WSREP_SYNC_WAIT_UPTO_GTID() <WSREP_SYNC_WAIT_UPTO_GTID>`, using this parameter to identify the transaction it should wait on before unblocking the client.
+This function returns the :term:`Global Transaction ID` of the last write transaction observed by the client.
+It can be useful in combination with :ref:`WSREP_SYNC_WAIT_UPTO_GTID() <WSREP_SYNC_WAIT_UPTO_GTID>`.
+You can use this parameter to identify the transaction upon which it should wait before unblocking the client.

+Below is an example of how you might use the ``WSREP_LAST_SEEN_GTID()`` function to get the Global Transaction ID of the last write transaction observed:

 .. code-block:: mysql